eliabieri/wg_display/project_report.md

 ```

 First, tailwind is used to build the CSS file from the frontend sources that contain Tailwind classes.
-Then, the frontend sources are compiled using [trunk](https://trunkrs.dev), a WASM webapplication bundler for Rust.
+Then, the frontend sources are compiled using [trunk](https://trunkrs.dev), a WASM web application bundler for Rust.

 Lastly, the main `app` crate can be compiled.
 The `app` crate depends on the `common` crate and embeds the previously built frontend artifacts.

-The result is a single selfcontained binary called `app`.
+The result is a single self contained binary called `app`.

 In order to track these dependencies during the build process, a `Makefile` was used.

-Below you can find a simplified excerpt of it:
+Below, you can find a simplified excerpt of it:

 ```makefile
 # Build complete app for the native platform